 I have been engaged with the use and development of technology in one form or another since I was young, and am currently pursuing a career as a software developer.
 It's not all roses, however: I take a fairly radical and critical stance towards the adoption of technology in society.

-My CV is available for download here:
+My (probably not up-to-date) CV is available for download here:

 I am passionate about open source and have contributed to a number of projects.
 Most notably, I am the architect and project lead for Appium [source], a popular cross-platform, language-agnostic mobile app testing framework.